metaplex-foundation/docs/docs/03-guides/07-archived/00-candy-machine-v2/04-verify-upload.md

     -c example
 ```

 The command will check that each entry in the cache file matches the URI stored on-chain.
-A successful execution will generated an output similar to:
+A successful execution will generate an output similar to:

 ```
 Key size 10